Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 #### Receiving Service Bus Topics Messages

 Three pieces of information are needed to start consuming Service Bus Topics messages: topic name, subscription name and Service Bus connection string.
-All three are provided under “Deployment summary” in CIQS.
+All three are provided under “Deployment summary” in Cortana Intelligence Solution.

 There is a wealth of documentation and code samples that show how to receive Service Bus messages from a topic subscription.
 The following Microsoft documentation [article](https://azure.microsoft.com/en-us/documentation/articles/service-bus-dotnet-how-to-use-topics-subscriptions/) gives a quick overview and provides sample code which will help users integrate their services with Service Bus.